lauritswl/Github-Merge-Conflict/README.md

 ### But this will push the lines around

 ### Question 1 ###
-What is the name of this branch: Add_question_four
+What is the name of this branch: Main Branch

 ### Question 2 ###
-What is your name: Laurits Wieslander Lyngbaek
+What is your name: Laurits

 ### Question 3 ###
 How does a pipe from tidyverse look in R: %>%

-### Question 4 ###
-I have added this other question, that a previous version of the document forgot:)

-### There may be a merge problem above but this would be okay, i am just writing new comments here
-And this is just some text to answer my comment above, this should not dissapear :)